 Admittedly, prenuptial agreements or a prenup for marriage purposes isn’t the most romantic thing in the world to have to think about when you’re planning your big day.
 But they have proved time and again to be a really good idea and to clarify the financial situation in the event of a separation and divorce.
 We all want to believe that our marriage or partnership will last forever, but in the cold light of day we’re still looking at record divorce rates in the UK.
 And with assets like homes and investment portfolios now being worth much more than in the past, it makes sense to ensure that both parties know exactly who will get what in the event of a break-up.

 If you’re planning to marry, arrange a civil partnership or same-sex marriage and want to make sure all the paperwork is in order, call us.
 At Co-op Legal Services, our prenup Solicitors have the experience and expertise to draw up a prenup for marriage arrangement that will give you and your partner the peace of mind you want.
 After all, why let anything spoil your big day, or your future together?

-For initial legal advice about Pre-Nuptial, Post-Nuptial or Pre-Registration Agreements call our Family Solicitors on 03306069626 or contact us online and we will help you.
+For initial legal advice about a Pre-Nuptial, Post-Nuptial or a Pre-Registration Agreement call our Family Law Solicitors on 03306069626 or contact us online and we will call you.

 The family law team at Co-op Legal Services includes specialist Family Solicitors, Divorce Lawyers and Children Law Solicitors with Resolution Accreditation and Resolution accredited experts in child abduction, co-habitation, domestic abuse, property disputes, high net worth money matters and financial advocacy.